pubnub/chat-engine-push-notifications/docs/models/cenotificationaction/README.md

-Interactive notification actions allow to describe how notification should be treated after user interaction and whether application should be shown.
+Interactive notification actions allow describing how the notification should be treated after user interaction and whether the application should be shown.
-This object useful only with iOS environment and there will be no effect from it in Android environment because it will be ignored during permissions request.
+This object useful only with the iOS environment and there will be no effect from it in an Android environment because it will be ignored during permissions request.

 ```js